 In connection with the issuance of our Senior Notes and the old notes, certain of our wholly-owned subsidiaries, which are "100% owned" within the meaning of Rule 3-10(h)(i) of Regulation S-X, provided guarantees of the Senior Notes and the old notes.
-The guarantees are full and unconditional as well as joint and several.
-The guaranters subsidiaries (the Guarantors) comprise the majority of our businesses in Canada, the U.S., the U.K., Brazil and Switzerland, as well as certain businesses in Germany.
+The guarantors of the Senior Notes and the old notes are the same.
+These guarantees are full and unconditional as well as joint and several.
+The guarantor subsidiaries (the Guarantors) comprise the majority of our businesses in Canada, the U.S., the U.K., Brazil and Switzerland, as well as certain businesses in Germany.
 Certain Guarantors may be subject to restrictions on their ability to distribute earnings to Novelis Inc. (the Parent).
 The remaining subsidiaries (the Non-Guarantors) of the Parent are not guarantors of the Senior Notes.